Informatica-EIC/REST-API-Samples/python/README.md

 HTTPS/TLS/SSL Connections and certificates
 ------------------------------------------
-* assuming your catalog service is https enabled (it should be, if not so your passwords are send in clear text & set verify=False)
+* assuming your catalog service is https enabled (it should be, if not so your passwords are send in clear text) verify=False, or use the -s False command-line setting
 * you will either need to download/copy the certificate (.pem format, not .jks) locally
   * or set flags to disable certificate authentication (not recommended, but possible)
 * if your ssl certificate is self signed (also not recommended), an additional warning will need to be suppressed